bramble-lang/bramble-lang/design.md

 2. The amount of space that needs to be allocated to the stack frame in a routine
 3. The relative memory offsets for structures

+## Core Library Design
+Currently the core library consists of a small number of functions which setup and manage coroutine stack allocation and switching to and from coroutines.
+There's also functions that back print statements.
+There are a few things which need to be done to improve this:

+1. Heap creation, allocation of data on the heap, and heap management.
+2. Cleaning up completed coroutines
+3. Be able to write the core in Braid.
+Right now, the Core is written by and in assembly and this seems pretty inefficient, tedious, and hard to get correct.
+How can I write this in Braid and then compile it as part of the compilation process.
+At least these two problems need to be solved: 1.
+Braid needs to be able to work with things like the stack pointers and registers and 2. need a way to compile a separate set of code and inject it into the project.